Last Updated: 8/4/2021

 Signs & Symptoms

-Coronavirus symptoms may include fever, muscle or body aches, sore throat and cough, fatigue and headaches.
+Coronavirus symptoms may include fever, muscle or body aches, sore throat and cough, fatigue, and headaches.
 Those experiencing these symptoms should seek medical attention.
+(From: UCI Environmental Health & Safety)

 - Try to get sufficient sleep, exercise regularly, drink plenty of fluids, and eat nutritious foods.